-When Apple announced the iPhone 8 and iPhone X - iPhones that offer wireless charging capabilities - it also revealed that it is also developing its own wireless charging mat on which it will be possible to charge three iOS devices at once - an iPhone, Apple Watch and AirPods.
+When Apple announced the iPhone 8 and iPhone X - the first iPhones to offer wireless charging - it also revealed that it is also developing its own wireless charging mat on which it will be possible to charge three Apple devices at once: an iPhone, Apple Watch and AirPods.

 That wireless charging pad will be called AirPower, and here, we discuss the possible release date and pricing of the accessory, along with the design, features and iOS device compatibility.

 Apple has also filed a patent for the device which could give us an insight into features we might see in the future; read more about Apple's wireless charging patent here.

 AirPower is not the only wireless charger that will work with iPhone, of course.
 We've also rounded up some of the best wireless chargers available now.

 AirPower release date

 At the iPhone event in September 2017, Apple confirmed that AirPower wouldn't be released until 2018: "Look for the AirPower charger next year," said Phil Schiller.
 More than six months later the company is yet to provide a concrete release date.

 In the small print of some marketing materials the company has used the phrase "early 2018", which would ordinarily point to April or before.
 In fact, two separate reports led us to expect a launch in March - an Apple Post report from Feb and another from DigiTimes - but nothing was announced at or around the education-focused event on 27 March.

 Evidently Apple is still trying to get AirPower ready for launch, and while a launch by the end of April is needed to properly fit the "early 2018" phrase, it wouldn't surprise us if the company held it back until WWDC in June.
 Some pundits even think that "early 2018" was an error by someone in marketing, since the public announcements have only ever said "2018".